document is to be used as a guideline to plan for staffing,

 increasingly larger percentage of the population.

-Develop and support at least three
+Develop and/or support at least five

 programs each year targeted to older adults.